MarteXcoin-documentation/Documentation/masternode/setup.rst

 happens to your computer.
 For more details on these steps, see :ref:`here <dashcore-backup>`.

-Now send exactly 1000 DASH in a single transaction to the new address you generated in the previous step.
+Now send exactly 5000 MARTEX in a single transaction to the new address you generated in the previous step.
 This may be sent from another wallet, or from funds already held in your current wallet.
 Once the transaction is complete, view the transaction in a `blockchain explorer